jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

     E       AssertionError: None != {'key': 'value'}

-* I then change the return statement to return an empty `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_
+* I change the return statement to return an empty `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_

   .. code-block:: python

     def a_dict():
         return {}

-  the terminal still shows an :doc:`/exceptions/AssertionError` but now the return value looks more like what is expected
+  the terminal still shows an :doc:`/exceptions/AssertionError` but with a return value that looks more like what is expected

   .. code-block:: python